nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 We each generated images with 4 human prompts and ChatGPT-generated prompts.
 The Stable Diffusion model generates 4 images for each prompt.
 The 4 images from the human prompt and the 4 images from the ChatGPT prompt were organized on a single slide in random order, then the evaluators ranked the 8 images from best to worst by prompt relevancy.

+I coded a program on Colab using Python and Pandas Dataframe to process our data to see which images ranked the highest, human or ChatGPT prompts.
+However, there a few bugs I need to fix.
+We used my teammates program to generate the following results:

 [Results](https://docs.google.com/spreadsheets/d/1sTEZddQdgxiaxVnKF13IPFYWU6l8gwv8PrVOZBry3yA/edit?usp=sharing)

 From the results, we came to an understanding that one example is not enough.
 The ChatGPT-generated prompts do not follow the ideal prompt format outlined in the prompt book.
 In addition, the ChatGPT prompts vary immensely depending on the original prompt that the user inputs.